 Shrine of Our Lady of Mercy

 Fr.
-Augustine Lazur, who arrived in Australia in 1981, established the shrine of our Lady of Mercy in the Southern Highlands of New South Wales in 1984.
-The Shire is dedicated to Our Lady under the title of Our Lady of Mercy as represented by a replica of the icon of the Black Madonna.
-The original icon of the Black Madonna has been under the custodianship of the of the Pauline Fathers since 1382, and they promote devotion to her where ever they go.
-So naturally when building a new shrine she become the centre of devotion.
+Augustine Lazur arrived in Australia in 1981 and established the Shrine of our Lady of Mercy in the Southern Highlands of New South Wales in 1984.
+The Shrine Church is dedicated to Our Lady under the title of Our Lady of Mercy, as represented by a replica of the icon of the Black Madonna.
+The original icon of the Black Madonna has been under the custodianship of the Pauline Fathers since 1382, and they promote devotion to her where ever they go.
+So naturally, when building a new shrine, she becomes the centre of devotion.

-But the Shrine has grown much since its founding, and now has many other smaller shrines build by pilgrims and devoted to the best loved saints of all over the world.
+But the Shrine has grown much since its founding and now has many smaller shrines built by pilgrims and devoted to the best-loved saints of all over the world.
 People of many different nationalities come to Penrose Park to visit their shrines for days of prayer.

-The shrine has a number of days when many pilgrims come to visit the shrine.
+The Shrine has several days when many pilgrims come to visit the Shrine.
 Particularly popular is the Fatima Day devotions, on the 13th of Every Month, which sometimes draws crowds of over a thousand pilgrims.
 Visit our events page to see more about what happens at the Shrine.

 Pauline Fathers – Order of St. Paul the First Hermit

-The Order of St. Paul the First Hermit, commonly know as the Pauline Fathers, was established around 1250 in Hugury by Blessed Eusebius.
-The Pauline Fathers spread rapidly to many of the neighbouring countries and soon had thousands of monks.
-A highlight in the Order’s history took place in 1382 when they became the custodians of the miraculous picture of Our Lady, known as the Black Madonna, believed to be painted by St Luke the Evangelist.
+The Order of St. Paul the First Hermit, commonly known as the Pauline Fathers, was established around 1250 in Hugury by Blessed Eusebius.
+The Pauline Fathers spread rapidly to neighbouring countries and had thousands of monks.
+A highlight in the Order’s history occurred in 1382 when they became the custodians of the miraculous picture of Our Lady, known as the Black Madonna, believed to be painted by St Luke the Evangelist.
 It is now in their mother house at Jasna Góra in Poland.
-The Pauline Fathers, who arrived in Australia in 1981, now have 2 monasteries and 4 parishes.
+The Pauline Fathers, who arrived in Australia in 1981, now have two monasteries and four parishes.

-Penrose Park needs funds to be able to continue the work done for the good of pilgrims who visit the Shrine to provide with with a place for prayer and worship as well as to have a nice day out.
-Please visit our donations page to see how you can donate, or you can go directly to our Online Donations page.
+Penrose Park needs funds to continue the work done for the good of pilgrims who visit the Shrine to provide a place for prayer and worship and to have an uplifting day out.
+Please visit our donations page to see how you can donate, or go directly to our Online Donations page.